Last Updated on October 5, 2022

 Photo Cred: Grant Readle

 It doesn’t have to be difficult.
-It’s as simple as rethinking your consumption and making a conscious effort to focus on reuse rather than disposability.
+It’s as simple as rethinking your consumption and making a conscious effort to reuse rather than continue the cycle of disposable products.

-This lip balm recipe is the epitome of easy, and the perfect gateway drug… I mean stepping stone.
+This lip balm with cocoa butter recipe is the epitome of easy, and the perfect gateway drug… I mean stepping stone.
 It’s the perfect stepping stone into DIY Beauty.
 And, it meets all of my requirements for personal sustainability.
+So…what are you waiting for?
+Let’s get started so you can make your own zero waste chapstick asap!

-My original chapstick recipe used beeswax, and a lot people asked me for a vegan alternative.
+My original chapstick recipe used beeswax, and a lot of people asked me for a vegan alternative.
+Well, that’s when my vegan lip balm with cocoa butter was born.

 I like using the older recipe as a salve for my face, and I like using this new recipe for my lips.
-This recipe is faster, uses fewer ingredients, and I think it’s better!
+This homemade lip balm recipe is faster, uses fewer ingredients, and I think it’s better!

 I hope everyone who took some home on Saturday is enjoying theirs.